Dolphinana/PlatformerPrototype0-RELEASE/README.md

 My platformer for testing and having fun purposes.
 Anyone using this for educational purposes will go to horny jail for 2 months. :)

+Available for Windows.
+Linux support coming soon.

+I recommend you use Command line to get this.
+You need git installed.

 COMMANDS:
   Clone the repository: